 Is there Parking at the Rye Metro North Train station?

 Rye Metro North train station’s annual parking permit is available to Rye residents however there is currently a very long waitlist.
 Check out our Guide to Metro-North Train Station Parking in Rye, NY.

 Rye Cost of Living Calculator

 If you are thinking of living in Rye, you need to know how much it costs to live in Rye.
 According to our Rye Cost of Living Calculator, it will cost $16,527.36 per month for a family of four to live in Rye.
-Use our Westchester Cost of Living Calculator to calculate how much it cost to live in Rye.
+Use our Rye Cost of Living Calculator to calculate how much it costs to live in Rye.

 Our Westchester Cost of Living Calculator will calculate your mortgage expense, property taxes, commuting expenses, transportation expenses and home maintenance expenses.
 If you have kids, you can also add in your childcare and other child-related expenses to the cost of living calculator.

 Interviews with Rye Residents

 Find out what it’s like to live in Rye, NY.
 Check out our interviews with a local Rye mom.